-Note: Not all courses are offered every semester, and new courses may be added at any time.
+Note: PSYC 670 is a prerequisite for the other I/O Courses.
+Not all courses are offered every semester, and new courses may be added at any time.
 Check the schedule of classes, for the latest offerings.

 PSYC 624: Consulting for I/O Psychology

 This course examines the roles, functions, and processes used by human capital consultants to solve organizational problems.
 Students will acquire a broad perspective of internal and external consulting practices and experiences in Industrial/Organizational (I/O) Psychology.
 Active learning techniques will be used to introduce soft skills such as communication and conflict resolution as well as processes in business development and project management.